 In Florida, there is no statute that specifically defines joyriding.
-Joyriding would come under the category of theft.
-Some states have a joyriding statute, but Florida covers joyriding in the theft statute.
+Instead, state law covers joyriding in the theft statute.
 Theft, as a point of note, is defined as taking someone’s property without their permission with the intent to either temporarily or permanently deprive another’s use of a property.
 En Español.

 When looking to prove a joyriding charge, the prosecution must show that someone took someone else’s car without their permission.
 In essence, they must prove a theft.
-Joyriding is considered a theft because it is classified as taking someone else’s property without their permission.
+This offense is considered a theft because it is classified as taking someone else’s property without their permission.

 The prosecution must prove that the person who was charged with joyriding took the vehicle without the consent of the owner, with the intent to either permanently or temporarily deprive the owner of the vehicle.
 They must also show that the individual was looking to deprive the owner the benefit of that vehicle, and prove the value of the vehicle at the time that it was taken.

 Importance of Legal Representation in a Joyriding Case

 Joyriding crimes usually involve younger people.
 West Palm Beach joyriding attorneys do not often find a senior citizen or an adult taking someone’s car for a ride without their permission.
 These crimes generally center around younger kids that may be curious about taking a joyride in someone’s vehicle.